Remove indexes and indexed data

-- Delete older data, based on a retirement policy.
+- Remove older data, based on a retirement policy.

 Delete events from subsequent searches

-delete to delete event data from subsequent searches.
-Before using
+delete command to delete event data from subsequent searches.

 delete command is available only with events indexes.
 You cannot use it with metrics indexes

-delete command during a real-time search; you cannot delete events as they come in.
+delete command for a real-time search.
 If you try to use

 delete during a real-time search, Splunk Enterprise will display an error.